DiSSCo

 The initiative was endorsed in the ESFRI Roadmap 2018 to fill a gap in European environmental infrastructures, with the vision of placing European natural science collections at the center of scientific excellence and innovation to promote taxonomic and environmental research, food security, health and the bioeconomy.

-The Spanish National Node is so far formed by five organizations: the Spanish National Research Council (CSIC), the University of Navarra (UNAV), the Complutense University of Madrid (UCM), the University of Valencia (UV) and the Consorci Museu de Ciències Naturals de Barcelona (CMNCB), being led by the Museo Nacional de Ciencias Naturales and coordinated by its director.
+The Spanish National Node is so far formed by seven organizations: the Spanish National Research Council (CSIC), the University of Navarra (UNAV), the Complutense University of Madrid (UCM), the University of Valencia (UV), the Consorci Museu de Ciències Naturals de Barcelona (CMCNB), the Cabildo de Gran Canaria (CGC) and the University of Granada (UGR), being coordinated by the Museo Nacional de Ciencias Naturales and led by its director.

-Together, their collections hold more than 26 million specimens.
-The scientific data generated are published in scientific journals and their databases are partially accessible through the Global Biodiversity Information Facility (GBIF).
+Together, its collections hold more than 29 million specimens.
+The scientific data generated are published in scientific journals and their databases are partly accessible through the Global Biodiversity Information Facility (GBIF).

 For more information contact info@dissco-spain.es